TVLuke/stickerbox/README.md

 This bit of code controls LEDs on a Stickerbox.

+The Stickerbox has some LED-Stripes taped to it on which some animations are shown.
+Each animation is shown for 1000 frames after which a new animation is chosen from the available ones.

 ## Contribute

 Aside from bug fixing or creating new features, which would be possible everywhere,